LiteObject/nlp-beginner-guide/README.md

 Language is what makes us human.
 NLP is what helps machines understand us — not perfectly yet, but getting closer every day.

 So next time your phone finishes your sentence, your smart speaker answers your weird question, or an AI helps you write an email...

-Give a little nod to NLP.
-It's working hard for you!
+Remember: you're witnessing the beautiful dance between human creativity and machine intelligence.
+And now you understand how it works!

+**Welcome to the world of NLP — where computers learn to speak human.**